• Skip to main content

 The jump rope!

-A study recently published in the Journal of Sports Science & Medicine showed that youth soccer players who participated in an 8-week jump rope training program held twice weekly for 15 minutes prior to their regular soccer practice garnered significant gains in their motor coordination and balance when compared to a control group of players who spent that time working on additional soccer specific drills.avery
+A study recently published in the Journal of Sports Science & Medicine showed that youth soccer players who participated in an 8-week jump rope training program held twice weekly for 15 minutes prior to their regular soccer practice garnered significant gains in their motor coordination and balance when compared to a control group of players who spent that time working on additional soccer specific drills.How to jump higher

-Another recent study linked fifth and sixth grade children’s ability to perform jump rope double unders, a move where the rope passes under the jumpers feet twice on a single jump, with faster 20 meter sprint times, concluding that jump rope training is effective for improving sprint ability in children.
+Another recent study linked fifth and sixth-grade children’s ability to perform double unders, a move where the rope passes under the jumper’s feet twice on a single jump, with faster 20-meter sprint times, concluding that jump rope training is effective for improving sprint ability in children.

-According to the Jump Rope Institute, jump rope training benefits athletes playing basketball, football, and tennis by helping develop hand-foot-eye coordination, rhythm/ timing, balance and body control, vertical jumping, foot speed, agility, quickness, and acceleration and deceleration.
-In addition, jumping rope is an effective means of warming up the body prior to playing a sport and can be used for overall physical conditioning, building endurance, and improving leg strength and stamina.
-Moreover, The Jump Rope Institute says “jumping helps to develop the left and right hemispheres of the brain, to further improve spatial awareness and reading skills, and increases memory and mental alertness.”
+According to the Jump Rope Institute, the benefits for athletes playing basketball, football, and tennis by helping develop hand-foot-eye coordination, rhythm/ timing, balance and body control, vertical jumping, foot speed, agility, quickness, acceleration, and deceleration.
+In addition, it’s an effective means of warming up the body prior to playing a sport and can be used for overall physical conditioning, building endurance, and improving leg strength and stamina.
+Moreover, The Jump Rope Institute says, “jumping helps to develop the left and right hemispheres of the brain, to improve spatial awareness and reading skills further, and increases memory and mental alertness.”

 Ready to get jumping…?

-Here’s what you’ll need to start working on the fundamentals of a basic jump:dane
+Here’s what you’ll need to start working on the fundamentals:how to jump higher

-1. A flat jumping surface that has some give to it like a wood floor or fitness mat
+1. A flat surface that has some give to it, like a wood floor or fitness mat

 2. Athletic shoes